azshue/azshue.github.io/_pages/about.md

 ## More about me (misc)

 I enjoy doing yoga and meditation.
 I listen to classical music when focusing.
-I'm not a gamer, but I once spent a good amount of time on The Legend of Zelda (BotW) and Stardew Valley.
+I haven't played many video games, but I had great times playing The Legend of Zelda (BotW) and Stardew Valley.